 If you have questions about which Health Plan you are enrolled with, or if you’d like to make a change to your Health Plan, call the Medicaid Service Center at 1-888-901-4999.

 About the Medicaid Care Management (MCM) Program

-You have NH Medicaid and get the same services as someone on regular Medicaid.
 You will pick a Health Plan and a primary care provider (PCP) from the health plan's list of providers.
 MCM also includes wellness and prevention programs.
 These programs will:

 - Tell you how to stay healthy